 In 2008, he became one of the first serving officers in North America to call for an end to the War on Drugs.
-He serves on the board of Law Enforcement Against Prohibition.
-LEAP envisions a world in which drug policies work for the benefit of society and keep our communities safer.
+He served on the board of Law Enforcement Against Prohibition for six years before stepping down in 2017.

 David is a member of the steering committee of the Stop the Violence BC Coalition.
 His writing on drug policy has appeared in the Toronto Star, Ottawa Citizen, Vancouver Sun, Victoria Times Colonist, Seattle Times, Blue Line Magazine and other publications.

 In 2009 and again in 2010, he provided testimony regarding drug crime bills (C-15 and S-10) in Ottawa before the Senate Committee on Legal and Constitutional Affairs.
-In 2013, he received a Diamond Jubilee medal for leadership in justice reform, and a profile of his volunteer work in Vancouver Magazine received the Stephen Hanson Award for print media from the Canadian Bar Association.
+In 2013, he received a Diamond Jubilee medal for leadership in justice reform.
+In 2016, he won a ground-breaking human rights case against his employer which expanded the scope of political belief in Canada.

 David is a member of the Canadian Criminal Justice Association and the British Columbia Civil Liberties Association.
 All of his public advocacy occurs while off-duty and his personal opinions do not represent those of his employer.